 - recommends and reviews short and long-range plans and studies for the City's transportation system, including streets, transit, bicycling, pedestrians, and demand management;

 - periodically reviews and updates the transportation elements of the City's General Plan;

 - provides input and reviews regional, state and federal transportation plans, projects, and issues especially as provided by federal law; and,

 - promotes and maintains bicycling as a safe and effective mode of travel for recreation, health, and transportation.

 - advises and recommends to the City Council and assists City departments and the City Manager annually on the elements of prioritized, unified operating and capital improvement program budgets for transportation;

-- a forum for public hearings and other public involvement mechanisms to assure community-based transportation plans, projects and issues, and to meet all Federal and other guidelines for public involvement in transportation projects where applicable.
+- provides a forum for public hearings and other public involvement mechanisms to assure community-based transportation plans, projects, and issues, and to meet all federal and other guidelines for public involvement in transportation projects where applicable; and,